Metering and Protection Current Transformers:

 20-> 20 times of rated current

-Means when 20 times of rated current is flowing through CT the error in secondary current may be ± 5%.
+This means when 20 times of rated current is flowing through CT the error in secondary current may be ± 5%.

 PS-Class [Special Purpose] Current Transformers: